 The MRes IdUD consists of three modules amounting to 180 credits.

 Whilst the MRes IdUD offers huge flexibility and choice (see Content), the final choice of feeder modules into the first Inter-disciplinary Urban Design module may be restricted by the UCL timetable, which is not fixed until the summer preceding entry.
 In addition, some modules have specified prerequisites and others are not available every year.
-The Director of the programme will work with participants before and after they arrive at UCL to ensure that an optimum selection of feeder modules is made into their degree.

 This module draws from a range